rrohrer/rs-nds/README.md

 # rs-nds
 Bindings generated for libnds as provided by Devkitpro.
 They allow you to write rust code that can interact with the system APIs on a Nintendo DS.
+This is great for using rust for nds homebrew.

 This depends on the toolchains made by DEVKITPRO, which needs to be installed and configured before using this library.